MatheusLira95/MatheusLira95/README.md

 # Hi there!
 I'm Matheus Lira 👋

-- 🌱 I’m currently learning TypeScript / NodeJS / PostgresSQL
+- 🌱 I’m currently working for Pagar.me as a Software Engineer
 - 📫 How to reach me: matheustlira@gmail.com
 - 😄 Pronouns: [He / Him]
-- ⚡ Fun fact: I'm the father of a little four paws boy named Billy 🐶
+- ⚡ Fun fact: I'm the father of a little four paws boy named Luck 🐶

 ### Languages and Tools: